Keep It Cleaner Protein Powder Chocolate

 - Keep It Cleaner Chocolate vs Strawberry: which is better?

-- The nutritional profiles for the Keep It Cleaner Chocolate and Daily Boost Strawberry protein powders are almost identical.
-The Strawberry version has a fraction more protein at 59.3g per 100g, compared to 59g in the Chocolate one.
-Both have the same sugar content (5.3g per 100g) and are naturally sweetened.
-The choice really comes down to flavour preference, as the core macros and ingredient philosophy are consistent across both.
+- The Chocolate and Daily Boost Strawberry protein powders from Keep It Cleaner are almost nutritionally identical.
+The Strawberry version has 59.3g of protein per 100g, while the Chocolate has 59g, a negligible difference.
+Both have the same amount of sugar (5.3g per 100g) and are free from added sugars and artificial sweeteners.
+Your choice between them really just comes down to flavour preference, as the protein and clean scores are virtually the same.

 - Will Keep It Cleaner protein powder mix well?

-- The ingredient list suggests it should mix quite well in a standard shaker with cold water or milk.
-It contains soy lecithin (322), an emulsifier specifically added to help protein powders dissolve and prevent clumping.
-While we don't physically test mixability, the presence of an emulsifier is a strong indicator that the brand has formulated it for a smooth texture, which is a common expectation for a daily-use protein shake.
+- The ingredient list suggests this protein powder should mix quite well in a standard shaker with cold water.
+It contains soy lecithin (322), which is an emulsifier added specifically to improve mixability and prevent clumping.
+While not a guarantee of a perfectly smooth texture every time, the presence of an emulsifier is a strong indicator that the brand has formulated it for easy, on-the-go shaking without necessarily needing a blender.

-- Where can I buy Keep It Cleaner protein powder in Australia?
+- Where can I buy Keep It Cleaner protein in Australia?

-- Keep It Cleaner's protein powders are widely available in major Australian supermarkets.
-You can typically find this chocolate protein powder bag on the shelves at both Coles and Woolworths.
-While it's listed in those national retailers, it may also be available to purchase directly from the brand's own website, so it's worth checking there too for other potential options or bundle deals.
+- Keep It Cleaner's protein powders are widely stocked in major Australian supermarkets.
+You can typically find this Chocolate protein powder on the shelves at both Coles and Woolworths.
+While it's a mainstream grocery item, it's always a good idea to check the stock levels at your local store online before heading out.
+The brand may also sell it directly from their own website.